about Yachtsnet online yacht brokerage

 Very early boats are distinguishable by round and not rectangular forward ports, and sometimes also had shrouds attached directly above the forward of the main saloon windows - a cause of leaks, and sometimes some stress cracking of the gelcoat around the windows.

-The heads compartment normally had a pull-out washbasin above the WC, with hanging locker space opposite
+The heads compartment normally had a pull-out washbasin above the WC, with hanging locker space opposite, though some boats were clearly supplied with no basin in the heads.

-Tiller-steered, the Centaur's self-draining cockpit is deep and comfortable, some boats having teak slats on the seats, and teak footwell gratings.
+Tiller-steered, the Centaur's self-draining cockpit is deep and comfortable.
 Under the forward section of these footwell gratings is a rubber-sealed removable access hatch to allow the engine to be serviced, or even removed if necessary.
 Aft is a large stern locker, within which is a gas bottle compartment.
-In some early boats this gas locker may not be vented, though most will have been modified by now.
+In some early boats this gas locker may not be vented, though many will have been modified by now.
+Some boats have had vented gas lockers fitted under the side seats - a kit for this conversion is available, though it sometimes entails losing part of a quarter berth.

 about us